What cultivation tips does international Master Grower Shlomo Booklin have for you?

 As I worked for the past 35 years in so many facilities I know that most mistakes are human error and soil in this respect is more forgiving… especially if so much money is on the line.
 No one can be 24/7 on the facility and naturally, at times the grower must delegate some of the activity to another person.
 That other person can be less perfect and small mistakes can be detrimental.

 I visited an amazing facility a few months ago.
 About a 15 million dollar investment, everything is nice, really amazing.
 Everything is of course automatic, from light to irrigation.
-After 3-4 months into production, all the mother plants started to bloom… Someone forgot to change the light switch from « manual » to « automatic » and the light stayed on the manual setting of 12 hours light, 12 hours dark [which induces flowering].
-That company now lost 6-7 months of production, they need to start new mother plants, again for simple human error.
+After 3-4 months into production, all the mother plants started to bloom… Someone forgot to change the light switch from «manual» to «automatic» and the light stayed on the manual setting of 12 hours light, 12 hours dark [which induces flowering].
+That company now lost 6-7 months of production, they need to start new mother plants, again for simple human error in botany.

-It’s not related to the irrigation or hydroponic, however, it shows how devastating simple mistakes can be and when it comes to growing media.
-Soil or soilless soil (peat, coco fiber, and similar) are much more forgiving.
+It’s not related to irrigation or hydroponic, however, it shows how devastating simple mistakes can be and when it comes to growing media.
+Soil or soilless soil (peat, coco fibre, and similar) are much more forgiving.
 Over the 35 years of my professional career, I have witnessed some really dumb and stupid mistakes that one could write a comedy about!
+Thankfully companies now have extensive resources to avoid those mistakes, like seed-to-sale software and cannabis consulting.

 Cannabis Growth: Preventing Plant Hermaphroditism